Hubelia/directus-postgresql-json-views/README.md

 - [ ] Add options to remove unwanted fields from the view - and default with sensitive values like passwords
 - [ ] Add an option to specify the depth of the children to be fetched
 - [ ] Add an option to use materialized views instead of a plain view
+- [ ] Check to see if nested table exists